SM Mall of Asia: MOA Sky

-The MOA Football Pitch is a 115 × 74 m FIFA-grade artificial field with bleachers on the west and east side with a total of 1,800 seats.
+The MOA Football Pitch (known as the Adidas Football Park) is a 115 × 74 m FIFA-grade artificial field with bleachers on the west and east side with a total of 1,800 seats.
 The MOA Paw Park is a dedicated area designed as a haven for dogs, featuring play zones and venue for pet parties.
 The MOA Sanctuary features a huge rosary, indoor glass structure, and secluded pocket gardens as places of prayer and meditation.
 The MOA Sky Amphitheater serves as an open-air performance venue.
 Also included are two plazas (North Sky Plaza and South Sky Plaza), 4 m Zodiac sculptures by Filipino-American visual artist Jefrë, playgrounds, al fresco dining, a grand staircase, viewing decks, and a solar photovoltaic rooftop.

 SM Cinema

-The mall features a total of 12 cinemas with 8 regular cinemas, three Director's Club Cinemas, one Event Cinema, and one IMAX Theater.
+The mall features a total of 14 cinemas with 8 regular cinemas, three Director's Club Cinemas, one Event Cinema, one ScreenX Cinema, and one IMAX Theater.
 It originally featured a total of 10 cinemas, with six regular cinemas, Director's Club Cinema for intimate screenings (30 La-Z-Boy seats), Premier Cinema, CenterStage, and an IMAX theater.